GW/DT invariants and 5D BPS indices for strips from topological recursion: 5D BPS index from strips

 Advent of supersymmetric localization \cite{Nekrasov:2014nea,Nekrasov:2016qym,Jeong:2025yys} gave rise to yet another set of powerful techniques to study these 5D indices.
 In this situation, one needs to study certain moduli space which are multiplicative Higgs bundles.
-This is a more direct path towards quantization and as we shall see in an upcoming work \cite{Banerjee:wwp1} topological recursion is useful in that context too.
+This is a more direct path towards quantization and as we shall see in an upcoming work \cite{Banerjee:2025shz} topological recursion is useful in that context too.
 Finally, there are several studies to understand the integrable structures of these 5D theories \cite{Nekrasov:2003af,Nekrasov:2004ws,Ooguri:2010yk}.

 The direct computation using TR has also its own implications.
-GW invariants can be reformulated using ``remodeling conjecture'' \cite{Bouchard:2007ys} on CY 3-fold $\mathcal{X}$.
+GW invariants can be reformulated using ``remodeling conjecture'' \cite{Bouchard:2007ys} on CY threefold $\mathcal{X}$.
 The result $F=\sum_{g\geq 0} \hbar^{2g-2} F_g$ is an asymptotic series in $\hbar$, where coefficients of each of the terms in $F_g$ in \eqref{freeenergyresult} encode the Gopakumar-Vafa invariants, for strip geometries.
 These GV invariants have clear interpretation in M-theory, as counting of M2-branes.
 The counts are also equal to the 5D BPS indices.
-In this work, we give a {\it proof} of these statements through topological recursion.
-As a check, we provide a few checks by comparing the free energy \eqref{freeenergyresult} and 5D invariants computed using other techniques, showing that they are in accordance with each other.
-One crucial simplification for the cases here is that, because there is no compact four cycle, the wall-crossing of the 5D BPS states is tractable and we can extract them by essentially analyzing one of the wall-crossing chambers.
+In this work, we perform a verification of these statements through topological recursion.
+We provide some checks of this fact by comparing the free energy \eqref{freeenergyresult} and 5D invariants computed using other techniques, showing that they are in accordance with each other.\footnote{The computations of the 5D indices referred to in the literature are carried out on both the A--model and B--model sides of these geometries: on the A--model (Fukaya category) side one relies on the techniques of \emph{exponential networks}, while on the B--model (derived category of coherent sheaves) side one uses quiver descriptions and methods from representation theory.
+A thorough physical justification connecting both techniques is now available in the literature.
+In this sense, recovering these numbers directly from Topological Recursion can be interpreted as a ``proof via TR''.} One crucial simplification for the cases here is that, because there is no compact four cycle, the wall-crossing of the 5D BPS states is tractable and we can extract them by essentially analyzing one of the wall-crossing chambers.